A Sketch of the History of the Second Mississippi Infantry Regiment:

 After destroying the Federal supply depot at Manassas on August 26th, Jackson established a defensive position along an unfinished railroad cut near the old Manassas battlefield.
 Pope, after finally locating Jackson, began launching attacks against the position on the evening of August 28th.
 At about 10:00 a.m. the following day, Lee and Longstreet joined Jackson, while Pope remained oblivious to their presence.
 Jackson’s men were exhausted and running critically low on ammunition.
 Longstreet advanced his wing northeasterly along the Warrenton Turnpike, Hood’s Division in the vanguard.
 Longstreet spent much of the day methodically deploying a massive assault column to smash into Pope’s left flank.
-Hood positioned his old Texas Brigade to the right of the turnpike and Law to the left.
+Hood positioned his old Texas Brigade to the right of the turnpike and Law [click to read his official report] to the left.
 Law’s Brigade thus became the leftmost infantry command in Longstreet’s line, almost, but not quite, linking with Jackson’s right, the gap being covered by Confederate artillery.

 About 6:00 p.m.
 Hood’s men were preparing to conduct a reconnaissance to their front, when two Federal brigades with attached artillery and cavalry, obviously unaware of a Confederate presence, came down the turnpike.
 Pope, who was convinced that Jackson was in retreat and ignorant of Longsteet’s arrival, had prematurely ordered a pursuit of the supposed retreating Confederates.
 Hood’s men ambushed the Federal column and pushed them back up the turnpike more than half a mile.
 At one point a Federal counterattack threatened to throw the Confederates back.
 Brigadier General Abner Doubleday’s Federal brigade was threatening to turn Law’s right flank.